akomakom/esp8266-weather-batch-send/Readme.md

 * Take a reading every **5 minutes** and store it.
 * Send all pending readings every **30 minutes** (when 6 readings are pending).

-Doing this reduces the power-on time considerably since waking up to take a reading takes about 0.2ms while sending can take 6+ seconds, and of course turning on WIFI takes more power.
+Doing this reduces the power-on time considerably since waking up to take a reading takes about 0.2s while sending can take 6s or more, and of course turning on WIFI takes more power.
+With the example configuration above, the total on-time in an hour goes from 72s to 14s (worst case scenario).

 ## Hardware Requirements